Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Additional Experimental Details

 \subsection{Dataset Construction}

-We specifically use a portion the \textit{en129}\footnote{\url{https://huggingface.co/datasets/espnet/yodas2/tree/main/data/en129}} subset of the YODAS2 dataset \citep{li2023yodas} (CC-BY-3.0) through HuggingFace's Datasets library \citep{datasetslib}.
-The dataset is then split into train, validation, and test sets.
-We guarantee no test leakage in a way that if a dialogue is in the test set, then all the other dialogues from the same video are enforced to be in the test set as well.
+Our dataset is derived from a portion of the \textit{en129}\footnote{\url{https://huggingface.co/datasets/espnet/yodas2/tree/main/data/en129}} subset of YODAS2 \citep{li2023yodas}, a large-scale, multilingual corpus of YouTube-derived audio and speech data.
+The YODAS2 dataset is made available under the CC-BY-3.0 license.
+We accessed and processed the data using HuggingFace's \textit{Datasets} library \citep{datasetslib}.

+To prevent video source leakage in the VLAT experiment, train-test split was performed at the video level; all dialogue segments from a single video were exclusively assigned to either the training set (2mins), or the test sets.

 To obtain specific audio length, we chunk the long audio in the dataset to 1, 2, 5, and 10 minutes.
-Last, incomplete chunk of each long-audio is also included as well.
-Each of the chunk will be used to generate 5 MCQA pairs via Gemini 2.0 Flash \citep{gemini}.
-We provide the full MCQA generation prompt in Figure~\ref{fig: yodas2 mcqa generation prompt}.
+Any remaining, incomplete chunk of each long-audio is also retained.
+Subsequently, we employed Gemini 2.0 Flash \citep{gemini} to generate five unique multiple-choice question-answer (MCQA) pairs for each audio chunk.
+The complete prompt utilized for this generation process is provided in Figure~\ref{fig: yodas2 mcqa generation prompt}.
+The resulting dataset, which we have named \textbf{YODAS2-MCQA}, is publicly available at: \texttt{\url{https://huggingface.co/datasets/yophis/yodas2-mcqa}}.

+For a more granular analysis of the YODAS2-MCQA dataset, we provide visualizations of the distributions of key characteristics.
+The distributions of audio segment lengths are presented in Figure~\ref{fig:log_length_distributions}.
+Additionally, the distribution of correct answers across the multiple-choice options is presented in Figure~\ref{fig:choice_distributions}.